vdhamer/Photo-Club-Hub/.github/README.md

 This means that redundancy in all stored data is minimized via referencing.

-Optional properties in the database with names like `PhotoClub.town_` have a corresponding computed property that is non-optional like `PhotoClub.town`.
-This allows `PhotoClub.town` to always return a string value such as "Unknown town".
+Optional properties in the database with names like `PhotoClub.town_` have a corresponding computed property that is non-optional named `PhotoClub.town`.
+This allows `PhotoClub.town` to always return a `String` value such as "Unknown town" rather than an optional `String?` value.

 <ul><details><summary>